Festivals at The Beach

 The Christmas season along the Grand Strand is one that can't be beat.
 Popular entertainment venues like the Alabama Theatre, the Carolina Opry and Legends in Concert offer holiday-themed extravaganzas.
 Parades ring in the season all along the Grand Strand, while holiday displays like the Night of a Thousand Candles at Brookgreen Gardens and Festival of Trees at Ripley's Aquarium are festivities to be enjoyed.
 The 3rd annual Winter Wonderland at the Beach was held in 2023 which includes a walkthrough light show at Pavilion Place in downtown Myrtle Beach and a real ice rink.
 All told, there's an abundance of holiday gifts just waiting to be unwrapped each and every year.

 The Myrtle Beach area celebrates Canadian-American Days each March by welcoming Canadian and American visitors to a festival line-up of fun events, giveaways, discounts and concerts taking place on the Grand Strand.
 The Can-Am Days were introduced over 50 years ago, with attendance having grown to nearly 100,000 Canadian visitors and snowbirds who return each year.
-The 62nd Annual Can-Am Days Festival will be held March 11-16, 2023.
+The 63rd Annual Can-Am Days Festival will be held in March 2024, dates have not been announced.